harishvc/quick-references/python3/python-intro4c.md

   - Do not call external/third-party functions inside Critical Section without testing
   - Develop scripts that monitor thread state

+## What is a race condition?
+  - When multiple threads access the same resources could produce unanticiated outcomes.
+  - Identify the critical section and apply concurrency primitives on the critical section
+  - Random sleep in on waiting threads so the kernal doesn't wake up all the waiting threads

 ##  Muli-threading Support & Global Interpreter Lock (GIL)
   - Cpython, Python's implementation in C enforces GIL since CPython's memory management is not thread-safe
   - In CPython threads there are no priorities and no thread groups.
 Threads cannot be stopped and suspended, resumed or interrupted.